Deonorla/Redefine/README.md

 # 🌀 Redefine — Animated Landing Page with GSAP, React & Vite

 Redefine is a modern, animated landing page built using **React**, **Vite**, and the **GSAP animation library**.
 Designed to be visually stunning and smooth, it features sleek transitions, parallax movement, and subtle 3D effects to deliver an immersive user experience.
+(Zentry clone)

 ## ✨ Features